rgriff23/btw/README.md

 ___

-A package for running BayesTraitsV2 from R.
+A package for running [BayesTraitsV2](http://www.evolution.rdg.ac.uk/BayesTraits.html) from R.

+The functions work by using `System` to run BayesTraits on your system and delete the output files after importing them into R.

-This package has only been tested on Mac OS.
+For now, this package only works on Mac OS.

 ___